David and his mother,

 at the Holt Family Ranch.

 David and Rachel married in 2003.
-Rachel is a former Oklahoma County prosecutor.
+Rachel is an Oklahoma County prosecutor.
 They have two children, George and Margaret.

 The Holts are members of St. Augustine of Canterbury Episcopal Church.
 David is a member of the Osage Nation.
 The Holts reside in Oklahoma City and also maintain a home at the Holt Family Ranch west of McAlester.